 This post may contain affiliate links.
 Please read our disclosure policy.

-This lightly sweet gluten free zucchini bread is made with tons of shredded zucchini and oil instead of butter for the most tender crumb that stays fresh for days.
+My lightly sweet gluten free zucchini bread recipe is made with tons of shredded zucchini and oil instead of butter for the most tender crumb that stays fresh for days, even when chilled.

 The secret to bread that comes out with the right texture every time is squeezing the extra moisture out of shredded zucchini, then measuring the right amount.
 No more spongy bread because your vegetables were too big!